From joyous art installations to world-class museums to underground galleries, Detroit is buzzing with creative energy.

 6. Innovative spaces blend art and immersive activities all over the city.

 There’s also the stately Scarab Club, a space that’s been around since 1907 to celebrate art in all its forms, from music to poetry to visual creations.
-Fans of art gather there for readings and discussions, and the club’s renowned costumed balls have been the stuff of legend for decades.
+Fans of art gather there for readings and discussions.
+Additionally, the club’s renowned costumed balls have been the stuff of legend for decades.

 Of course, Detroit also has room for spaces that push boundaries, so you’ll also find quirky establishments like Popps Emporium.
 The space includes a gallery, communal hang-out space, tool library, and even a space for bartering among friends and neighbors.